mhwachter/rm_econometrics/Questions.md

 # RM Econometrics
 ## Topics
-- ML for selection of OLS control variables
+- ML for selection of OLS control variables, sensitivity analysis
 - ML for choice of instruments for IV estimation
 - ML for selection of control variables in IV models
 ---